TeddJuma/Expense-Tracker/README.md

 Contributing
 ------------

-Contributions are welcome.
+Contributions are welcome. <br>
 If you have any ideas or improvements, feel free to submit a pull request.

 License
 -------

-[Insert License Information Here]
+MIT License. <br>
+You can find more information about this [here](LICENSE).